Search This Blog

 Female strobilus (cone) is red, borne at the tips of the new growth.

 Cones are 3-4" long, broad at the base and tapering to a point.
 They are purple when ripening, then be coming brown.
-Retained on the tree for several years after dropping the seeds.
+They are retained on the tree for several years after dropping the seeds.

 There is a cultivar named 'Compact Gem' which the plant in Aptos could be one though this cultivar is a bit rounded.